eleavydev/redroots-farm/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-Bug - Logo on the Contact Us page doesn't bring back to index.html
+Bug - Logo on the Contact Us page doesn't bring back to index.html Text Area on the Contact Us page wasn't resizing properly for smaller screens.
+Had to set max-width: 100% in media query.

 ### Validator Testing